bbrown683/Engine/README.md

 * Deferred Shading/Lighting through use of a G-Buffer.
 * Multithreaded renderer for increased CPU core usage.
 * Scenegraph for optimal object filtering in a scene.
+* Stored shader bytecode on disk for skipping compilation time.